SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 resulting lower productivity.
 High-biomass values relative to stem density (Figure 4, green) are found in Michigan and southern Wisconsin.
 These regions have higher proportions of deciduous species, with higher tree diameters than in northern Minnesota.
-This is likely due to higher soil productivity, and more temperate climates, with lower incidences of stand-replacing disturbance in the southern and eastern portions of the region.

 Taxon composition within settlement-era forests is spatially structured along dominant gradients from south to north (deciduous dominated to